frida/frida-website/_i18n/en/_docs/stalker.md

 Now, this process can be a little slow, so there are a few optimizations which we can apply.
-First of all, if we execute the same block of code more than once (e.g a loop, or maybe just a function called multiple times) we don't have to re-instrument it all over again.
+First of all, if we execute the same block of code more than once (e.g. a loop, or maybe just a function called multiple times) we don't have to re-instrument it all over again.
 We can just re-execute the same instrumented code.
 For this reason, a hashtable is kept of all of the blocks which we have encountered before and where we put the instrumented copy of the block.

-Secondly, we can instrument blocks ahead of time.
-For example, if we encounter a call instruction, it is pretty likely (unless it throws an exception) that the callee will eventually return and block immediately following the call will be executed.
-So we can instrument this block at the same time we instrument the block which is being called.
-Whilst we may still return into stalker following the call before we are re-directed to the already instrumented block, we may not need to store quite so much of the CPU state when entering and exiting the engine and so may some time.
-This doesn't work for all branches, however, many branches may never be taken.
-Consider all the error handling code in a normal program.
-Assuming the input is valid none of it will run, or the first problem with the input will be detected and only that error handler will run.
-So if we were to instrument both paths of every branch instruction, we would end un instrumenting a lot of code which is never run.
-This would take up valuable time and memory.
+Secondly, a call instruction is not considered to be the end of input (EOI) by the relocator, so after it has been instrumented, then providing that the subsequent instructions can be parsed, then instrumentation continues until such an EOI instruction is encountered.
+Stalker builds a side-stack, using `GumExecFrame` structures which record the true return address (`real_address`) and the instrumented code for that address (`code_address`).
+When a function returns, it will check the return address in the side-stack against the `real_address` and if it matches, it can simply return to the `code_address` without re-entering the runtime.
+If it doesn't match, or we run out of space in the side-stack, we simply starting bulding a new one again from scratch.
+We need to preserve the value of LR whilst the application code is executing so that the application cannot use this to detect the presence of Stalker (anti-debugging) or in case it is using it for any other purpose besides simply returning (e.g. to reference inline data in the code section).
+Also, we want Stalker to be able to unfollow at any time, so we don't want to be having to go back up our stack correcting LR values which we have modified along the way.

+Finally, whilst we always output a replace branches with a call back to Stalker to instrument the next block, depending on the configuration of `Stalker.trustThreshold`, we may *backpatch* this instrumented code to replace this call with a direct branch to the next instrumented block instead.
-Finally, if a block of code ends with a deterministic branch (e.g. the destination is fixed and the branch is not conditional) then rather than replacing that last branch with a call back to Stalker to instrument the next block, we can instrument the next block ahead of time and direct control flow there without having to re-enter the stalker engine.
-This process is called backpatching.
-In actual fact, we can deal with conditional branches too, if we instrument both blocks of code (the one if the branch is taken and the one if it isn't) then we can replace the original conditional branch with one conditional branch which directs control flow to instrumented version of the block encountered when the branch was taken, followed by a unconditional branch to the other instrumented block.
+Deterministic branches (e.g. the destination is fixed and the branch is not conditional) are simple, we can just replace the branch to Stalker with one to the next block.
+But we can deal with conditional branches too, if we instrument both blocks of code (the one if the branch is taken and the one if it isn't) then we can replace the original conditional branch with one conditional branch which directs control flow to instrumented version of the block encountered when the branch was taken, followed by a unconditional branch to the other instrumented block.
 We can also deal partially with branches where the target is not static.
 Say our branch is something like:

 ```